-The general principles on the information that needs to be presented and disclosed in the notes to the financial statements are:
+The following are general principles on information that an entity needs to present and disclose in the notes to the financial statements:

 - information on the basis of preparation of the financial statements and specific accounting policies used or adopted by the entities;

 - disclosures of information required by IFRS that are not presented elsewhere in the financial statements; and